DevExpress/devextreme-angular-template/README.md

 ### Apply the Additional Theme to a Custom Element

-Add the `dx-swatch-additional` class to a DOM node to apply the additional theme to this node.
+Add the `dx-swatch-additional` class to a DOM node to apply the additional (menu) theme to this node.

 ```html
 <div class="dx-swatch-additional">